Thomas Hayes (Medal of Honor): Medal of Honor citation

 As Captain of No. 1 gun on board the USS Richmond during action against rebel forts and gunboats and with the CSS Tennessee in Mobile Bay, 5 August 1864.
 Cool and courageous at his station throughout the prolonged action, Hayes maintained fire from his gun on Fort Morgan and on ships of the Confederacy despite extremely heavy return fire.

+Thomas Hayes died on 24 May 1914 in Newport, Rhode Island and is buried in St. Columba's Cemetery in Middletown, Rhode Island.